Customer perception is what determines whether a business survives and develops.

 Open-Ended survey questions – Net Promoter Score Survey

 You can personalize the NPS follow-up open-ended question based on the score given by the respondent.
-Take a look at the open-ended examples below that you can use as alternatives to the standard question: “What is the main reason for your score?”
+Look at the open-ended examples below that you can use as alternatives to the standard question: “What is the main reason for your score?”

 “What do you like most/least about (company/product/service name)?”

-This question helps you to understand what your customers think and feel after they interact with your product or service.
+This question helps you understand what your customers think and feel after interacting with your product or service.
 It is easily customizable for both Promoters and Detractors.
-If you know what is working or not for your customers, you can tweak everything to better serve them.
+If you know what is working or not for your customers, you can tweak everything to serve them better.